 Lars Fischer grew up in Hergiswil (Switzerland) and Djursholm (Sweden).
 After successful completion of his undergraduate degree in July 2015 at the Lucerne School of Music with Prof. Hans-Jürg Rickenbacher, he is currently studying with Sophie Grimmer at Trinity Laban Conservatoire of Music and Dance on post-graduate level (Master of Music).

 Since 2015, he is a part of the newly formed vocal ensemble Rubythroat led by Dr. Linda Hirst, with whom he has performed Luciano Berio’s A-ronne and Cries of London, Arnold Schönberg’s Friede auf Erden and settings of Wiliam Blake poems by Julian Marshall alongside tenor James Gilchrist.
-He has sung in in masterclasses held by James Gilchrist, Dr. Ron Morris, Veronica Veysey-Campbell, Liza Hobbs, Tatiana Korsunskaya and has worked with directors such as Elaine Kidd, Harry Fehr, Stuart Barker, James Hurley and Matthias Behrends.
+He has sung in masterclasses held by James Gilchrist, Dr. Ron Morris, Veronica Veysey-Campbell, Liza Hobbs, Tatiana Korsunskaya and has worked with directors such as Elaine Kidd, Laura Attridge, Harry Fehr, Stuart Barker, James Hurley and Matthias Behrends.
 Important musical influences include Edward Rushton, Eugene Asti and Graham Johnson.